augustss/MicroHs/web-mhs/pixi/SCOPE.md

   `newStablePtr`+`castStablePtrToPtr` and installs a listener whose body calls `__mhs.invoke`.
 See `PixiEvents.hs` — a canvas click rotates the box from Haskell, long after `main` returned.
+- **`foreign import javascript "wrapper"` (typed JS→Haskell functions).** Turns a Haskell closure into a JS function value: `mkCB :: (a -> .. -> IO r) -> IO JSVal` interns a JS function (returned as a `JSVal`) that marshals its arguments (by the Phase A tags), runs the closure, and returns the result — multi-arg and result-returning, unlike the fixed `Int -> IO ()` pump.
+Synchronous: the call runs to completion (on a fresh thread post-`main`, or the current stack if re-entered during evaluation).
+The closure's `StablePtr` lives until exit (JS may retain the function after the `JSVal` is collected), so there is no auto-free yet.
+This is the interpreter-model analogue of a static `foreign export javascript` (which MicroHs can't do without per-program `emcc`).
 - **First-class `JSVal` (GC-managed object handles).** A body can take and return `JSVal` (`Mhs.JavaScript`) directly: on return the runtime interns the JS value into `globalThis.__mhs.obj` and wraps the handle in a `ForeignPtr` whose